intel/libipt/doc/howto_libipt.md

 callback function.

-#### The Process Image
+#### The Traced Image

-In addition to the Intel PT configuration, the instruction flow decoder needs to know the process image, for which Intel PT has been recorded.
+In addition to the Intel PT configuration, the instruction flow decoder needs to know the memory image, for which Intel PT has been recorded.
 This can be specified by repeated calls to `pt_insn_add_file()`, one for each section of contiguous memory.

-If decoding failed due to an IP lying outside the specified process image, `pt_insn_next()` will return `-pte_nomap`.
+If decoding failed due to an IP lying outside the specified memory image, `pt_insn_next()` will return `-pte_nomap`.

-In some cases, the process image may change during the execution.
+In some cases, the memory image may change during the execution.
 You can use the `pt_insn_remove_by_filename()` function to remove previously added sections by their file name.
 You can also add new sections by calling `pt_insn_add_file()` at any time.

+If more than one process is traced, the memory image may change when the process context is switched.
+To simplify handling this case, an address-space identifier may be passed to each of the above functions to define separate images for different processes at the same time.
+The decoder will select the correct image based on context switch information in the Intel PT trace.

 If you prefer to manage the image on your own, you can register a callback function for reading memory using `pt_insn_add_callback()`.
 The `context`